-- Deciding When to Deinstall Oracle Clusterware There are certain situations in which you might be required to remove Oracle software. - Migrating Standalone Grid Infrastructure Servers to a Cluster

-If you have an Oracle Database installation using Oracle Restart (an Oracle Grid Infrastructure installation for a standalone server), you can reconfigure that server as a cluster member node, then complete the following tasks.

-- Changing the Oracle Grid Infrastructure Home Path After installing Oracle Grid Infrastructure for a cluster (Oracle Clusterware and Oracle ASM configured for a cluster), you might need to change the location of the Grid home. - Unconfiguring Oracle Clusterware Without Removing the Software By running rootcrs.bat -deconfig -force on nodes where you encounter an installation error, you can unconfigure Oracle Clusterware on those nodes, correct the cause of the error, and then run rootcrs.bat again to reconfigure Oracle Clusterware. - Removing Oracle Clusterware and Oracle ASM Software The deinstall command removes Oracle Clusterware and Oracle ASM from your server.
+- Deciding When to Deinstall Oracle Clusterware There are certain situations in which you might be required to remove Oracle software. - Migrating Standalone Grid Infrastructure Servers to a Cluster If you have an Oracle Database installation using Oracle Restart (an Oracle Grid Infrastructure installation for a standalone server), you can reconfigure that server as a cluster member node, then complete the following tasks. - Changing the Oracle Grid Infrastructure Home Path After installing Oracle Grid Infrastructure for a cluster, you might need to change the location of the Grid home. - Unconfiguring Oracle Clusterware Without Removing the Software By running rooters.bat -deconfig -force on nodes where you encounter an installation error, you can unconfigure Oracle Clusterware on those nodes, correct the cause of the error, and then run rooters.bat again to reconfigure Oracle Clusterware. - Removing Oracle Clusterware and Oracle ASM Software The deinstall command removes Oracle Clusterware and Oracle ASM from your server.